 Deadline has passed

-Download the Residents and Fellows Conference Call for Abstracts
+Download the Paper Presentation Call for Abstracts

-Your abstract is required to include the following sections: Hypothesis, Methods, Results, and Summary Points to be considered by the Program Committee.
 The HYPOTHESIS should be stated clearly at the outset and is constructed so as to alert the reader to the specific question being asked.
 The HYPOTHESIS should be no longer than one or two sentences.
 The METHODS section is a summary of the experimental techniques and methodology utilized and should include a discussion of the statistical analysis.
 The RESULTS section outlines the basic data (and the statistical analysis thereof) collected by the experiment.
 The SUMMARY section should consist of a series of point-form statements that outline succinctly the main experimental findings and their relevance.
 Level of Evidence is also collected at the time of abstract submission and will be reviewed by the Evidence Based Practice Committee.
 The committee reserves the right to change the level submitted based on their review.